Explore our sustainable technologies, virtually.

 Dr. Britt Faucette, Ph.D., is an Ecosystem Scientist, CPESC, and LEED AP.
 He earned his Ph.D. from the Odom School of Ecology at the University of Georgia where he researched soil-water-plant performances of various BMPs used in soil erosion and stormwater management applications; served as a state specialist in storm water management, organics recycling, and pollution prevention programs; and served as an adjunct professor.
 Britt coordinates research, design, and training services for the stormwater and organic materials management industries and serves on technical committees and boards with ASTM, GRHC, CCREF, and IECA.
 In 2008 he was awarded the annual USCC Clean Water Award.
 Britt has authored numerous peer-reviewed and popular press publications and popular press articles, 2 books, federal and state specifications, and has been awarded nearly $500,000 in research grants.

-Meet Mark on one of Filtrexx LivingWalls webinars.
+Meet Andy on one of our Filtrexx LivingWalls webinars.

 WEBINARS - DESCRIPTIONS, RECORDED VIDEOS AND SLIDES

 Interested in compost-based sediment control systems and need to know more?
 This one-hour webinar reviews the latest performance research, technical specifications, and design criteria for Filtrexx sediment control applications, including perimeter control, inlet protection, check dams, sediment traps, slope interruption, and bio-filtration applications.